-Lil Peep Dead?
-Rapper Reportedly Dies From Drug Overdose At 21
+Lil Peep Dead: Rapper Reportedly Dies From Drug Overdose At 21

 Just a day ago, the 21-year-old rapper captioned an Instagram photo with the following: “When I die You’ll love me.”
 Less than 24 hours ago a photo shows the rapper taking a pill that looks like Xanax.

-The rapper’s songs frequently referenced drug use and he shocked many fans when he announced that he is bisexual.
+The rapper’s songs frequently referenced drug use and he shocked many fans when he announced that he was bisexual.
 The Long Island rapper had over 300,000 followers on Soundcloud and was set to conclude his tour the following day.

 Due to his cryptic messages on social media, some fans suspect that the singer and rapper committed suicide.
 Details surrounding his death are yet to be confirmed.